+• Following a gap in recording due to pandemic restrictions, the Early Years attainment gap between Free School Meal and non-Free School meal pupils remains persistent and significantly greater than national averages.

+• After previously benchmarking positively, Adult Social Care service user satisfaction now benchmarks poorly compared to similar local authorities and is within the lower quartile nationally.
+Revised figures will be available for the qtr 3 report.

+• B&NES experiences higher rates of self-reported anxiety amongst adults than national levels, although the reported % with a high anxiety level reduced between 2021 and 2022.

-- Performance is better and well above targets for 2 key Adult Social Care indicators in the latest period, namely care home admissions per 100k and Adults at home 90 days after using reablement services, however performance remains variable over a longer period. - Children looked after per 10k is still showing an increase and could have financial consequences for the Council. - Children on child protection plan per 10k is relatively stable this quarter. - First time reported indicators show good performance for children in need step down % of repeat referrals in 12 months into Children services. - The Early Years foundation stage achievement gap is still a problem and at 39% is double the national average. - Housing in Temporary accommodation has increased slightly to 84 households, as the rate remains at the high levels seen since June 2023 and is a 44% increase since the same period in 2022. - With regards the health of the population, inequalities in life expectancy still exist across the population, but have reduced for both men and women in recent years.
-Please note, that due to delays in the availability of data, this
+• With regards the health of the population, inequalities in life expectancy still exist across the population, but have reduced for both men and women in recent years.
+Please note, that due to delays in the availability of data, this information is not fully available for the period of the pandemic.

+• Conversely, healthy life expectancy has started to reduce slightly, for both women and men, these rates are higher than national levels.

+• The proportion of mothers known to be smoking at the time of delivery has been slowly reducing over time.

+• The gap in healthy weight between pupils from the most deprived communities (as measured by the Indices of multiple deprivation) has reduced for girls, whereas has increased for boys.

+• Children's services outcome indicators are being redeveloped and will be reported from Q3 23/24.

-- information is not fully available for the period of the pandemic and is only reported annually. - Conversely, healthy life expectancy has started to reduce slightly, for both women and men, these rates are higher than national levels. - The gap in healthy weight between pupils from the most deprived communities (as measured by the Indices of multiple deprivation) has reduced for girls, whereas has increased for boys. - 3.7 This set of indicators will be supplemented with additional indicators as the year progresses, there are further indicators which are currently in development and will be reported later in the year to give a rounded view of Council performance. - 3.8 Officers are constantly reviewing the corporate performance framework with the intention of developing additional performance indicators to be able to report against the delivery of all the Councils key strategies which will be adopted by the administration following the May 2023 results.
+3.7 This set of indicators will be supplemented with additional indicators as the year progresses, there are further indicators which are currently in development and will be reported later in the year to give a rounded view of Council performance.

+3.8 Officers are constantly reviewing the corporate performance framework with the intention of developing additional performance indicators to be able to report against the delivery of all the Councils key strategies which will be adopted by the administration following the May 2023 results.